 We first present the results for training data generated by an eikonal solver.
 We compare VAE-PCE, Global-PCA-PCE and Local-PCA-PCE inversion results to those achieved by employing the eikonal solver, which represent the reference solution since the full physics solver is used in the entire MCMC process.
-Inversion results in terms of mean and standard deviations incorporating the model error (i.e. using PCE derived $\boldsymbol{C}_{Tapp}$ in Eq. \eqref{likely} are shown in Fig. \ref{fig:007}(a-e).
-The mean of the posterior obtained employing the VAE-PCE poorly resembles the reference velocity field, with relevant topological differences between the two (compare Fig. \ref{fig:007a} to Fig. \ref{fig:007}(a)).
-Note that the misfit between the observed data used for inversion and the VAE-PCE evaluated on the reference input is particularly large for this input (i.e., $3.1$ ns).
+Inversion results in terms of mean and standard deviations incorporating the model error (i.e., using the PCE-derived $\boldsymbol{C}_{Tapp}$ in Eq. \eqref{likely}) are shown in Figs. \ref{fig:007}(a-e).
+The mean of the posterior obtained using the VAE-PCE poorly resembles the reference velocity field, with relevant topological differences between the two (compare Fig. \ref{fig:007a} to Fig. \ref{fig:007}(a)).
+Note that the data misfit is particularly large (i.e., $3.49$ ns).
 This poor performance is also obtained when considering other test models (see Appendix A).
-The mean of the posterior provided by the Global-PCA-PCE approach shares many features with the reference distribution, but the two images visibly differ in the profile of the lower and upper channelized structures.
+The mean of the posterior provided by the Global-PCA-PCE approach shares many features with the reference distribution, but differences are apparent in the lower and upper channelized structures.
 The similarity between the posterior mean and the true distribution increases significantly when the Local-PCA-PCE is used (compare Fig. \ref{fig:007a} to Fig. \ref{fig:007}(c)).
 These results also show close proximity with the posterior mean solution obtained by the eikonal solver (see Fig. \ref{fig:007}(d)), that is, without any surrogate modeling.
 Also, when the FDTD Local-PCA-PCE is employed, an almost identical solution to what is achieved using the Local-PCA-PCE is obtained (see Fig. \ref{fig:007}(e)).
-For this alternative data set, the use of the FDTD solver in the inversion algorithm would be extremely expensive and is not considered here.
+For this alternative data set, the use of the FDTD solver in the inversion algorithm would be extremely expensive and is not considered feasible to run for comparison purposes.
 The quality of the solution offered by the surrogate on FDTD data can be heuristically appreciated by noting its similarity to results obtained by the Local-PCA-PCE based on eikonal data, which in turn produces results close to those of the eikonal solver on eikonal data.
-Although not strictly consequential, it is then to be expected that the results offered by the surrogate-based on FD data would also be similar to those that would have been obtained if using the FDTD solver on FDTD data.
+Although not strictly consequential, it is to be expected that the results offered by the surrogate-based on FD data would also be similar to those that would have been obtained if using the FDTD solver on FDTD data.